Nanny Taxes in Illinois

 If you already have a paid sick leave policy that meets or exceeds the required accrual rates, you do not need to create a new or separate plan to adhere to the city’s law.

-Beginning January 1, 2024, or on a covered employee’s first day of employment, whichever is later, an employee must accrue one hour of paid sick leave and one hour of paid leave for every 35 hours worked, up to 40 hours of paid sick leave and 40 hours of paid leave per 12-month period.
+Beginning on their first day of employment, an employee must accrue one hour of paid sick leave and one hour of paid leave for every 35 hours worked, up to 40 hours of paid sick leave and 40 hours of paid leave per 12-month period.
 Leave must accrue in one-hour increments.
-Employers don’t need to pay an employee for any unused leave time that is not carried over at year-end.
+Employers don’t need to pay employees for unused leave time not carried over at year-end.
+However, the carryover of unused paid sick leave is required.
+Employees may carry over up to 80 hours of paid sick leave and up to 16 hours of paid leave from one 12-month period to the next.

 Learn more about Chicago Paid Leave and Paid Sick and Safe Leave.